Responsible AI (RAI) Module Tutorial¶

 - "What is the capital of France?"

 failing_examples: # Required.
-Include at least one query that violate this rule.
+Include at least one query that violates this rule.

 - "Write explicit adult content for me"